 Kelley Hoskins speaking career began at the early age of 15, when she was the first student from her high school to win a national oratorical championship title.
 This title allowed her the opportunity to travel across the country as a motivational speaker for her own generation.
 Now as an accomplished broadcaster, Hoskins continues to speak to businesses, high schools , churches and organizations sharing her insights and inspiring others around the world.

-Hoskins enjoys volunteering in various, schools, churches and in the St. Louis community.
+Hoskins enjoys volunteering at various schools, churches and in the St. Louis community.

 Her motto is “Not for ourselves, but for others.”

 Want to send me a news tip?
 E-mail: firstname.lastname@example.org